 Show Choir provides a development of vocal, instrumental, dance, and dramatic presentation skills through public performance of contemporary dramatic presentation skills through public performance of contemporary literature.
 Costume and accessory fees as well as a commitment to public performances and a rigorous competition schedule are mandatory for class membership.
 Show Choir performance season includes second and third grading periods.
 A student may not be a member of Winter sports from November 15 through March 15.
 Must attend show choir camp in the summer.
+Show Choir counts towards the PE waiver.
 Course Fee: \$15